Lindley Diary : Oh! It's D. It's D.

 let our hair down once again.
 And we all know what means.
 Yes!
 Yet more wanton

-destruction and unfathomable cruelty to minorities.
+destruction and unfathomable commitment to drinking VK Iron Brew.

 Twas a night unlike any other, as a Halifax College campus event acutally ends